England on verge of semis after win over Canada

 England maintained their 100% winning start to the tournament after thrashing debutants Brazil 72-4 in their opener.

-And this was always going to be another one-sided affair in Wigan when Burke burrowed over in the corner after just 40 seconds, punishing a handling error by Canada immediately from kick-off.
+This was always going to be another one-sided affair in Wigan when Burke burrowed over in the corner after just 40 seconds, punishing a handling error by Canada immediately from kick-off.

-Dodd snuck in twice in between Wilson converting on home turf following a superb kick out wide by Courtney Winfield-Hill.
+Dodd snuck in twice, with Wilson scoring on home turf following a superb kick out wide by Courtney Winfield-Hill.

-Full-back Goldthorp showed dancing feet for a delightful solo try, while Roche pumped her legs to break clear for 30-0 half-time lead.
+Full-back Goldthorp showed dancing feet for a delightful solo try, while Roche pumped her legs to break clear for a 30-0 half-time lead.

 Stanley went over twice at the start of the second half, but Canada managed to get themselves on to the scoreboard when Woods dived in.

-But England extended their advantage when Roberts bundled over and York's Stanley completed her hat-trick, while Burke added to her early try for a comfortable victory.
+England extended their advantage when Roberts bundled over and York's Stanley completed her hat-trick, while Burke added to her early try for a comfortable victory.